LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 We will now declare [the useState hook.](https://react.dev/learn/state-a-components-memory) We use the hook which provides a session state variable to retain the data bettween renders.

-So when we toggle the sidebar on and off, the content shown on that sidebar will be re-rendered with an inbuilt state setter function from the hook.
+What that means is when we toggle the sidebar on and off, the content shown on that sidebar will be re-rendered with an inbuilt state setter function from the hook.
 That function will tell React to render the component again.

-This code will allow us to toggle the sidebar.
+This is the code that will allow us to toggle the sidebar.
 As it is a styled component all you need to know is we get to nest 3 div bars inside it to display the hamburger button.

 ```jsx
 ...